-MUSC 101, MUSC 102 and MUSC 107 are considered especially appropriate introductory courses for first-year students or upperclass students new to the department.
+MUSC 101, 102, 105 and 107 are considered especially appropriate introductory courses for first-year students or upperclass students new to the department.
 As the foundation on which the other coursework in the department is built, these courses are recommended for students considering majors or minors in the department.
 To facilitate proper placement of entering students, the department administers a music theory exam through which students may be exempted from MUSC 101.

 Those who do not take the exam or who wish to develop basic skills should take MUSC 101, which covers the rudiments of music theory and the aural skills needed by practicing musicians.
-MUSC 102 and MUSC 107 are designed to provide both an overview of the subject and the requisite skills needed for active, informed listening.
+MUSC 102, 105 and 107 are designed to provide both an overview of the subject and the requisite skills needed for active, informed listening.
 Students with Advanced Placement credit should consult the department chair.

 Whether taken for credit or audit, the lessons involve an additional fee.
 When such instruction is required for the major or minor, the fee is waived.
 The department's music lesson coordinator can provide all pertinent information about the programs of studio instruction.

 For students whose major instrument is not piano, two semesters of 25-minute piano lessons.
 (Note: A GPA of 3.33 or higher must be earned each semester for these lessons to meet this requirement.)

-The Senior Exercise in music consists of two major components: the comprehensive examination and the independent research/performance project.
+The Senior Capstone in music consists of two major components: the comprehensive examination and the independent research/performance project.
 The Senior Capstone must be completed, in all respects, by May 1 of the senior year.